numpy/numpy/doc/source/user/absolute_beginners.rst

 NumPy (**Numerical Python**) is an open source Python library that's used in almost every field of science and engineering.
 It's the universal standard for working with numerical data in Python, and it's at the core of the scientific Python and PyData ecosystems.
 NumPy users include everyone from beginning coders to experienced researchers doing state-of-the-art scientific and industrial research and development.
 The NumPy API is used extensively in Pandas, SciPy, Matplotlib, scikit-learn, scikit-image and most other data science and scientific Python packages.

-The NumPy library contains multidimentional array and matrix data structures (you'll find more information about this in later sections).
+The NumPy library contains multidimensional array and matrix data structures (you'll find more information about this in later sections).
 It provides **ndarray**, a homogeneous n-dimensional array object, with methods to efficiently operate on it.
 NumPy can be used to perform a wide variety of mathematical operations on arrays.
-It adds powerful data structures to Python that guarantee efficient calculations with arrays and matrices and it supplies an enormous library of high-level mathematical functions that operate on these array and matrices.
+It adds powerful data structures to Python that guarantee efficient calculations with arrays and matrices and it supplies an enormous library of high-level mathematical functions that operate on these arrays and matrices.

 `Learn more about NumPy here <https://docs.scipy.org/doc/numpy-1.17.0/user/whatisnumpy.html>`_!